ermongroup/WikipediaPovertyMapping/README.md

 will be updated soon!

 ## Training Doc2Vec on Geolocated Articles
+We use [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) doc2vec packege for the Doc2Vec model.
 To train the Doc2Vec model on geolocated articles, run:

 ```
 python Doc2Vec/Doc2Vec_modules/train_doc2vec.py